Arcia125/go-timestamp-microservice/README.md

-# A timestamp microservce built with Golang.
+# A timestamp microservice built with Golang.